 1. The Oracle describes logic, as the study of the principles and criterion of any valid inference and demonstration.

 3. In the syllogism of Aristotle, the system of thought regards assertions of the subject-predicate form, as the principal expressions of truth, in which characteristics or properties are demonstrated to inhere in individual substances.
 In every discipline of human knowledge, then, we seek to establish the order, in a logical manner that can be understood.
+Aristotle discussed his types of syllogisms that are known today, as the analytic method and the dialectic method.

 5. Thought, language, and reality are all isomorphic, and thus the punctilious contemplation of our expressed words that assist to understand the logic of that expression.